traverseda/NayukiFilesystem/README.md

 # Architecture

-It uses a traditional filesystem for actually storing the files, and caches tag info in sqlite for faster querying.

 As a component of the k operating system, the main way of interacting with it is over a capnproto RPC interface.